Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 Max Plane Crashes

 Dissenters existed but were not heeded

-Some Boeing pilots, engineers and other employees did raise safety concerns about the 737 Max but those concerns were either inadequately addressed or dismissed by Boeing and never reached the FAA.
+Some Boeing pilots, engineers and other employees did raise safety concerns about the 737 Max, but those concerns were either inadequately addressed or dismissed by Boeing and never reached the FAA.

 Aviation journalist Christine Negroni, author of The Crash Detectives: Investigating the World's Most Mysterious Air Disasters, notes that the investigators found substantial evidence that significant red flags were raised.